ziqiqiiii/DDW_DTP/README.md

 - `10.022 Modelling Uncertainty (MU)`
 - `02.003 Social Science (SS)`

-Our goal is to model and understand the **carbon footprint associated with food waste**, particularly within the F&B sector.
+Our goal is to model and understand the **food waste**, particularly within the F&B sector.
 Using both Excel and Python, we built predictive models that are grounded in both **statistical evidence** and **social context**.
 We adopted the **Double Diamond Design Thinking framework** throughout this project (Discover → Define → Develop → Deliver).

 ![Double Diamond Design Thinking framework](./image/Double_Diamond_Design_Thinking.png)
 ---